aescerr/codecompanion-spinners.nvim/README.md

 ## 📹 Project Sharing

-This project was developed using [opencode.ai](https://opencode.ai) and shared publicly to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
+This project was developed using [opencode.ai](https://opencode.ai) and made publicly available to help other Neovim users enhance their CodeCompanion experience with beautiful, customizable spinners.
 The code is freely available for anyone to use, modify, and contribute to.

 ## 🙏 Acknowledgements

 This extension is built for and inspired by the excellent [`codecompanion.nvim`](https://github.com/olimorris/codecompanion.nvim) plugin by Oliver Morris.
-While we drew inspiration from the spinner concepts discussed in the CodeCompanion community and documented in their UI section, this implementation is our own original work with custom features and enhancements.
+While we drew inspirations from the spinners discussed in the CodeCompanion community and documented in their UI section, this implementation is our own original work with custom features and enhancements.

 ### 📚 Resources
 - [CodeCompanion UI Documentation](https://codecompanion.olimorris.dev/usage/ui.html) - Learn more about CodeCompanion's UI features and spinner concepts